Skip to content

 March 20, 2026

 Everyone in the construction industry talks about the labor shortage.
 Not enough roofers, not enough electricians, not enough HVAC techs.
 The numbers back it up.
-The industry needs an estimated 500,000 new workers every year just to keep pace with demand and retirements.
+According to Associated Builders and Contractors, the industry needed an estimated 501,000 net new workers in 2024 alone, on top of normal hiring, just to keep pace with demand and retirements.

 But framing this as a labor problem lets leadership off the hook.
-The real issue isn’t that people don’t want to work in the trades.
-It’s that the trades haven’t given people enough reasons to stay.
+The real issue is not that people do not want to work in the trades.
+It is that the trades have not given people enough reasons to stay.

 The real reasons people leave

-I ran a commercial roofing company for almost a decade.
-I’ve hired hundreds of trade workers.
-The ones who left didn’t leave because the work was too hard.
+I ran a commercial roofing company for almost a decade and hired hundreds of trade workers.
+The ones who left did not leave because the work was too hard.
 They left because their foreman treated them like equipment.
 Because there was no path to advancement.
 Because they got hurt and nobody checked on them.

-We surveyed our crew once about job satisfaction.
-The top complaint wasn’t pay.
+When I talked to our crew about job satisfaction, the top complaint was not pay.
 It was feeling invisible.
-Guys who had been with us for three years said nobody had ever asked them what they wanted to do next.
-That’s a leadership failure.
+Workers who had been with us for years said nobody had ever asked them what they wanted to do next.
+That is a leadership failure.

 Stop blaming the schools

 I hear this constantly: “Schools stopped teaching shop class and now nobody wants to get their hands dirty.”
-There’s some truth to the pipeline issue, but blaming schools is convenient.
+There is some truth to the pipeline issue, but blaming schools is convenient.
 It lets companies avoid looking at why the people who do enter the trades leave within five years.

 What good leadership looks like in the trades

-At my roofing company, we cut turnover in half by doing three things.
+At my roofing company, we improved retention significantly by doing three things.
 None of them were complicated.
 All of them required someone in leadership to actually care.

 First, every new hire got a 90-day mentor.
 Not a training manual.
 A person.
-Someone who showed them how the crew worked, answered questions, and made sure they didn’t feel like an outsider on day one.
+Someone who showed them how the crew worked, answered questions, and made sure they did not feel like an outsider on day one.

 Second, we created a visible career path.
 Laborer to installer to lead to foreman to project manager.
 Posted on the wall.
 Everyone knew what the next step was and what they needed to do to get there.

 Third, we checked in.
 Every month.
 Not performance reviews.
 Just conversations.
-“How’s it going?
+“How is it going?
 What do you need?
-What’s frustrating you?”
+What is frustrating you?”
 Most of the time, the answer was something we could fix in a week.

 The money conversation

 Pay matters.
-I’m not going to pretend it doesn’t.
+I am not going to pretend it does not.
 A roofer making $18 an hour in 2026 when a fast food chain is offering $17 with air conditioning is going to think about it.

-But I’ve also watched skilled tradespeople turn down higher-paying jobs to stay with a company that treated them well.
-Loyalty isn’t dead in the trades.
-It’s just reserved for companies that earn it.
+But I have also watched skilled tradespeople turn down higher-paying jobs to stay with a company that treated them well.
+Loyalty is not dead in the trades.
+It is just reserved for companies that earn it.

-If you’re losing people to competitors who pay a dollar more an hour, the pay isn’t the problem.
-The problem is that a dollar is all it took for them to leave.
+If you are losing people to competitors who pay a dollar more an hour, the pay is not the problem.
+The problem is that a dollar was all it took for them to leave.

 What the industry needs to do